Dieffenbachia Cane Rot — Soft Spots in the Stem That Spread Upward

 Erwinia carotovora bacterial soft rot in wet stem tissue

-Unlike the fungal rot that attacks roots (Pythium, Fusarium), cane rot in Dieffenbachia is most often caused by Erwinia carotovora — a bacterial pathogen that produces enzymes dissolving the pectin holding plant cells together.
-The result is a liquefying, foul-smelling rot that advances up the cane from the soil line.
-Erwinia thrives in continuously wet, warm conditions.
-Because Dieffenbachia canes are thick and fleshy with a high water content, they provide ideal bacterial substrate when the exterior is damaged (from mechanical injury or root rot that has reached the base of the cane).
-The progression can be rapid — a cane that shows a small soft spot at soil level may be significantly compromised internally within a week.
+Unlike the fungal pathogens that primarily attack roots below the soil line, cane rot in Dieffenbachia is most often caused by Erwinia carotovora, a bacterium that produces enzymes which dissolve the pectin holding plant cells together.
+The result is a rapidly liquefying, foul-smelling rot that advances upward through the cane starting from the soil line, rather than staying confined below ground like typical root rot.
+Erwinia thrives in continuously wet, warm conditions, and because Dieffenbachia canes are thick, fleshy, and high in water content, they provide excellent bacterial substrate once the exterior surface is damaged, whether from mechanical injury, insect feeding, or root rot that has already reached the base of the cane.
+Progression can be fast — a cane showing only a small soft spot at soil level can be significantly compromised internally within a week.

-Pythium and Phytophthora, which primarily attack roots, can also advance into the cane base when the soil line is consistently wet.
-This produces a rot that is harder and less malodorous than Erwinia rot but equally destructive.
+Pythium and Phytophthora, which primarily attack roots, can also advance upward into the base of the cane when the soil line stays consistently wet for extended periods.
+This produces a rot that tends to be somewhat firmer and less overtly malodorous than Erwinia rot, but is equally destructive to the plant's ability to move water and nutrients through the affected section.

 How to Fix It